 London accounts for over half of all tourist arrivals in the United Kingdom.
 It’s a huge city – Western Europe’s largest – and London has almost unlimited things to offer.

-Aside from having world famous museums, famous architecture, classic pubs, huge parks and countless monuments, London also offers many modern attractions.
-If you love sports, London might be the best place to go in all of Europe.
-When it comes to shopping, London also impresses, and the English capital also attracts theatre lovers from all over the world.
+Aside from having world-famous museums, famous architecture, classic pubs, huge parks and countless monuments, London also offers many modern attractions.
+If you love sports, London might be the best place to go in all of Europe due to the sheer number of high-end football clubs.
+When it comes to shopping, London also impresses, and the English capital also attracts theatre enthusiasts from all over the world.

-We can’t possibly cover everything here, so if you’re more curious about what London has to offer, then read this article.
-In any case, it is very justified that London ranks as the most popular tourist destination in Europe.
+We can’t possibly cover everything in this description, so if you’re more curious about what London has to offer, then read some of our specific London articles.
+But to sum up, it is certainly justified that London ranks as the most popular tourist destination in Europe.
 It truly is an amazing and fascinating city.

 Visitors: 16.84 million

-Paris ranks just behind London when it comes to yearly amount of travelers.
+Paris ranks just behind London when it comes to the yearly number of travelers.
 But it needs no introduction: Everybody is familiar with Paris, and it is a dream destination for many.

-While there has been a lot of changes in the city over the last two decades, and while the crime rate has been increasing, it continues to attract people from all over the world.
-The main reason is the beautiful architecture, the romantic vibe and the great food.
-But that’s just one part of Paris – don’t forget to experience the charm of the alternative, gritty Paris by visiting modern art museums, new innovative restaurants, special bars, street markets and everything else that characterizes the modern day French capital.
+While there have been a lot of changes in the city over the last two decades, and while the crime rate has been on the increase, Paris continues to attract people from all over the world.
+The main reason is the beautiful architecture, the romantic vibe, and the great French food.
+But that’s just some benefits visiting of Paris – don’t forget to experience the charm of the alternative, gritty Paris by visiting modern art museums, new innovative restaurants, special bars, street markets, and everything else that characterizes the modern-day French capital.

 Visitors: 12.12 million

 The tourists come from all over the world.
-First of all, many Russians like to visit Istanbul, and so do many people of Turkey’s neighboring countries.
-Among EU citizens, Istanbul has also gained tractions in recent years.
-It’s an awesome destination because of the fascinating history – under the name Constantinople, Istanbul used to be the biggest city in the world.
-It has architecture dating back to the antique, but it also has many modern attractions.
-Istanbul is an interesting city, so we certainly see why it is so popular among tourists.
+First of all, many Russians like to visit Istanbul, and so do many people from Turkey’s other neighboring countries.
+Among EU citizens, Istanbul has also gained traction in recent years.
+It’s an awesome destination because of its fascinating history – under the name Constantinople, Istanbul used to be the biggest city in the world.
+It has architecture dating back to antiquity, but it also has modern attractions.
+Istanbul is an interesting city, so we certainly understand why it is so popular among tourists.

 Visitors: 9.53 million

-Everyone who has been to Rome knows that it is a very touristy city.
-This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has as many classic attractions.
+Anyone who has been to Rome knows that it is a very touristy city.
+This can occasionally be frustrating, but at the same time it is understandable: It will certainly be difficult to find another city that has so many classic attractions.
 Athens is probably the only one that can match Rome in this regard.

 Visitors: 9.04 million

-The popular Czech city Prague has been climbing in the statistics over the last couple of years.
-It’s a beautiful city with stunning architecture: Just look at the astronomical clock, or one of the many nearby castles.
-There are many things to see all year around.
+The popular Czech capital has been climbing in the statistics over the last couple of years.
+It’s a beautiful city with stunning architecture: Just look at the astronomical clock, the Charles Bridge, or one of the many nearby castles.
+There are many things to see all year round.

 Visitors: 8.48 million

-Amsterdam is famous for a bit of everything: The free-spirited culture, the history, the art and the many canals and harbours.
+Amsterdam is famous for a bit of everything: The open-minded culture, the history, the art, and the many canals and harbors.

 It’s easy to get in and out of Amsterdam.
 With rail connections to Germany, Belgium and France, you can cheaply and quickly move on to your next destination after you’ve experienced the city.
 The Amsterdam-Schiphol Airport – one of Europe’s best – also offers connections to all corners of the world.